indeedeng/Mariner/README.md

 ```

-1. Create an exampleData.json file or copy it in from Mariner
+1. Create an [exampleData.json](https://github.com/indeedeng/Mariner/blob/master/examples/exampleData.json) file or copy it in from [Mariner](https://github.com/indeedeng/Mariner)

-1. Convert the TypeScript code to JavaScript by
+1. Mariner supports TypeScript, but we don't have step-by-step instructions for the TypeScript example.
+For now, you can convert the runFasterCode.ts example file to JavaScript:
    1.1.
 Remove the `public` keywords from class members.
    1.1.
 Remove the `implements Xxxx` from the FancyLogger class declaration.
    1.1.
 Remove all the type declarations (like `: string`).